Wix Review: Is it a Good Choice for Your Business Website?

 Abundance of features can be overwhelming for beginners

 One of our focus group participants felt similarly.
-They said, “I think it’s one of those programs that’s been worked on by so many different people at different times that some features work so well, but there’s no-one checking on the overall experience to say, does this work for the average person?”
+They said, “I think it’s one of those programs that’s been worked on by so many different people at different times that some features work well, but there’s no-one checking on the overall experience to say, ‘does this work for the average person?’”

 How Much Does Wix Cost?

-Wix has four price plans – one to build a regular website, and three to build an online shop.
-There’s also custom pricing for very large and enterprise businesses.
+Wix has four price plans, ranging from $17 to $159 per month.
+One is for building a regular website, and three are for building an online shop.
+There’s also a free plan and a plan with custom pricing for very large and enterprise businesses.

 You can check out our detailed guide to Wix pricing or take a quick look at the table below for an easy comparison: